Dave McCormick: 2024

 McCormick campaigning for U.S. Senate in Back Mountain in 2024.

 On September 21, 2023, McCormick announced his second Senate campaign for Pennsylvania's Class 1 Senate seat.
 Soon after announcing his candidacy, he was endorsed by the Pennsylvania Republican Party and by Trump.
 He was already seen as the party's favorite and had the support of many Republican officials before he announced.
 McCormick had a clear path to the Republican nomination after two minor candidates who filed to run against him were disqualified.

 McCormick was present at the July 2024 Pennsylvania rally where an attempted assassination of Donald Trump in Pennsylvania took place.
 He was in the front row of the rally, to Trump's right, when shots rang out.
 McCormick has said that shortly before the shooting, Trump invited McCormick on stage, but changed his mind and requested that McCormick instead wait till later in the rally.
-McCormick called the incident "very scary" and said Trump was "very lucky to be alive".

 Fox News called the race for McCormick by November 7, and the Associated Press did so by November 12.
 ABC, CBS, NBC and CNN projected the race for McCormick after Casey conceded on November 21.
 McCormick's win was seen as an upset.